just what is a friend?

 What really pleases me is when friendships that originate online turn into real, in-person friendships, where we make a special effort to meet and engage with that individual on a personal and very real basis.

-For now, I’ll settle for some fine wine, great food, amazing chocolate and good times to fuel the friendship fire and keep it burning strong.
+And taking every opportunity to spend a few days with friends whenever and wherever we can arrange it.
+Whenever we get together, there will be fine wine, great food, amazing chocolate, and good times to fuel the friendship fire and keep it burning strong.

 I’m grateful to everyone who has been joining the conversations on this blog.
 (If you haven’t been reading and subscribing to the comments, you’re missing out on a whole lot of wit and wisdom from members of our tribe!)